Tariq Ali: Screenplays

 Tariq Ali's The Leopard and the Fox, first written as a BBC screenplay in 1985, is about the last days of Zulfiqar Ali Bhutto.
 Never previously produced because of a censorship controversy, it was finally premiered in New York in October 2007, the day before former Pakistani Prime Minister Benazir Bhutto returned to her home country after eight years in exile.

 His next screenplay was A Banker for All Seasons (2007), about the rise and fall of the Bank of Credit and Commerce International (BCCI).
 He completed his trilogy of screenplays with The Assassination: Who Killed Indira G?
 (2008).

 In 2009, Ali co-wrote with Mark Weisbrot the screenplay to the Oliver Stone documentary South of the Border.
 This gave a favourable account of Hugo Chávez and other left-wing Latin American leaders.
 Interviewed in the documentary, Ali explained the role that Bolivian water privatisation and the 2000 Cochabamba protests played in eventually bringing Evo Morales to power.

 Personal life

-Ali currently lives in Camden, north London, with his partner Susan Watkins, editor of the New Left Review.
+Ali lives in Camden, north London, with his partner Susan Watkins, editor of the New Left Review.
 He has three children.
 He grew up in a secular family that was more culturally Muslim than religious, and describes himself as an atheist.
 He published his memoirs in two volumes: Street Fighting Years (1987, later reissued in 2005), and You Can't Please All (2024).